-Milk Tart is a simple but delicious dessert that hits just the right spot of sweetness, creaminess and richness with it’s milk custard filling.
+Milk Tart is a simple but delicious dessert that hits just the right spot of sweetness and richness with it’s milk custard filling.
 It is nestled on a sweet, crisp and buttery pie crust that you cannot resist.

-Milk tart is deliciously nestled on a sweet tart crust.
-A dessert originating from South Africa, and is locally known as melktert , it is characterized by a simple milk custard on a sweet crust that does not have the typical flaky and light texture.
+It is a dessert originating from South Africa, and is locally known as melktert .
+It is characterized by a simple milk custard on a sweet crust that does not have the typical flaky and light texture.
 Instead, the tart crust is more like a cookie type of pastry.

-You might think that milk tart is almost like an egg pie or an egg tart.
+You might think that a milk tart is almost like an egg pie or an egg tart.
 And it is.
 Almost.
-But they differ in some points:
+But they differ on some points.

 - The milk tart custard has a higher milk to eggs ratio.
 This can be considered like a milk pudding cooked in eggs, flour and sugar.

 - Most method of making milk tart does not require the filling to be baked.
-Instead, the crust is pre-baked and the filling is cooked on the stove, and poured on the tart shell on serving time.
+Instead, the crust is pre-baked and the filling is cooked on the stove.

-- A touch of cinnamon is incorporated to the filling by scalding the milk with a cinnamon stick.
-In this recipe, ground cinnamon is sprinkled on top of the cooked filling as garnish.
+- A touch of cinnamon is incorporated into the filling by scalding the milk with a cinnamon stick.

-- Since we are cooking the filling separately, the tart crust needs to be blind baked.
+- Since we are cooking the filling separately, the tart crust needs to be blind-baked.
 Blind baking is baking a pie or tart dough without filling.
-Oftentimes, it requires that weights be put on top of the dough, as in this recipe.
+It requires that weights be put on top of the dough, as in this recipe.